In smog-choked China, drivers check out electric cars

 Coal is responsible for around 75 percent of power generation in China, though the government has said it would cut power sector emissions by 60 percent by 2020.

-(Reporting by Jake Spring, with additional reporting by Beijing newsroom and Winni Zhou; Editing by Ian Geoghegan)
+(Reporting by Jake Spring, with additional reporting by Beijing newsroom; Editing by Ian Geoghegan)

-* WTI discount to Brent at $3, encourages U.S. exports (Adds Libya, Iran, analyst, updates prices, changes dateline)

-TOKYO A Japanese high court on Tuesday overturned a lower court's order to shut two reactors operated by Kansai Electric Power, a company spokesman said, potentially ending a drawn-out legal battle and helping the utility to cut fuel costs.